houerghie/test-codex/README.md

 # Restaurant Delivery App

-This is a sample full-stack restaurant delivery web application built with Next.js, TypeScript, Tailwind CSS, and Firebase.
+This is a sample full-stack restaurant delivery web application built with Next.js, JavaScript, Tailwind CSS, and Firebase.

 ## Features
 - Landing page with role-based login